akos-sereg/uConfig/Readme.md

   - logout: clear jwt from local storage, and invalidate on service
 - tech debt
   - remove old log items (eg. retain last 150 always for a device)
+  - main site to be on angular
+  - web app to be on React

 ## Use cases